CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex3_Connect_Linux.md

    ![linux login](../Media/SC-200-img12updated.png)

 1. You are now ready to paste in the **1.2 Install the CEF collector on the Linux machine** from the earlier step.
-Make sure that the script from Azure is in the clipboard .
+Make sure that the script from Azure is in the clipboard.
 In PowerShell right-click the top bar and choose **Edit** and then **Paste**.
 Once pasted add a **3** to the word *python* as shown below:

    ![ConnectorScript](../Media/ConnectorScriptupdated.png)